Crowns & Bridges in Murrieta, CA

 HOW ARE CROWNS AND BRIDGES MADE?

-Before either a crown or a bridge can be made, the tooth (or teeth) must be reduced in size so that the crown or bridge will fit over it properly.
-After reducing the tooth/teeth, your dentist will either take a traditional alginate impression, or an electronic impression using an in office scanner, to provide an exact mold for the crown or bridge.
+Before a crown or a bridge can be made, the tooth (or teeth) must be reduced in size so that the crown or bridge will fit over it properly.
+After reducing the tooth/teeth, your dentist will take a traditional alginate impression or an electronic impression using an in-office scanner to provide an exact mold for the crown or bridge.
 If porcelain is to be used, your dentist will determine the correct shade for the crown or bridge to match the color of your existing teeth.

 CARING FOR DENTAL CROWNS AND BRIDGES

 When you have a crown or a bridge installed, you want it to last as long as possible.
-This starts with observing proper oral hygiene practices, but you also have to be careful when it comes to your diet and how you use your teeth.
+This starts with observing proper oral hygiene practices, but you also have to be careful about your diet and how you use your teeth.